apnadkarni/blt/man/bgexec.rst

 The **blt::bgexec** command performs the same functions as **exec**, but also allows Tk to handle events.
 You can execute a long-running program and the Tk widgets will behave normally.
-When the program finishes, its output and the exit status are written to Tcl variables.
+When the program finishes, its output and the exit status are written to TCL variables.
 This makes it easy to monitor and save the output of a program.

 SYNTAX